COVID-19 Postponements or Cancellations

 new wedding date is still available for the celebrant, the booking deposit amount ($300) will be held as future credit for the new wedding date unless the celebrant has another wedding booked on the new date in which case the deposit is forfeited*.

-- Changes to Agreed Wedding Venue and/or Time: The couple must inform the celebrant immediately if there is any change to the agreed wedding venue and/or time.
-The celebrant will endeavour to accommodate the new venue and/or time changes but if the celebrant already has another wedding booked at that time or the new venue is much further away then a renegotiation of fees or a full or partial refund will be applied if necessary.
+- Changes to Agreed Wedding Venue, Date or Time: The couple must inform the celebrant immediately if there is any change to the agreed wedding venue, date or time.
+The celebrant will endeavour to accommodate the new venue. date or time changes but if the celebrant already has another wedding booked at that time or the new venue is much further away then a renegotiation of fees or a full or partial refund will be applied if necessary.

 - Cancellation: If a wedding is cancelled at least 30 days prior to the ceremony date then the full amount minus $300 will be refunded to the couple.